q2a-projects/Q2A-Ultimate-Widgets/README.md

 - [x] Most Viewed
 - [x] Most Voted
 - [x] Random Post
+- [ ] Posts from people I follow
 - [ ] Tab: combine other list in tabs
 - [ ] Post Carousel
 - [ ] Category Posts: Questions from opened post's category
+- [ ] Posts from specific category
+- [ ] Reminder to choose best answer on for user questions with enought points in answers or enough number of answers

 ### Login
 - [x] WordPress Login